Game of Coding: Beyond Honest-Majority Assumptions: Problem formulation

 where in the above $\gdot$ is an arbitrary element in $\Bar{\mathcal{B}}^{\reg}_{\mathsf{AD}}$.
 We define the notion of Stackelberg equilibrium as follows. \begin{definition} For any $g^*(.) \in \Bar{\mathcal{B}}^{\reg^*}_{\mathsf{AD}}$, we call the pair of $\left( {\mathsf{U}}_\mathsf{DC}\left(g^*(.), \reg^* \right), {\mathsf{U}}_\mathsf{AD}\left(g^*(.), \reg^* \right) \right)$ as a Stackelberg equilibrium.
 Interchangeably, we call $\left( \mathsf{MMSE}\big(g^*(.), \reg^* \big), \mathsf{PA} \left( g^*(.), \reg^* \right)\right)$ or $(\mathsf{MMSE}^*, \PA^*)$ as a Stackelberg equilibrium. \end{definition} \begin{remark} To support limiting cases, we extend Definition \ref{def:stack_equil} as follows.
 Let $\{(g_n(.), \reg_n)\}_{n=1}^\infty$ be a sequence of achievable pairs, where the corresponding pairs $\left( {\mathsf{U}}_\mathsf{DC}\left(g_n(.), \reg_n \right), {\mathsf{U}}_\mathsf{AD}\left(g_n(.), \reg_n \right) \right)$ converges to $(\mathsf{U}^*_\mathsf{DC}, \mathsf{U}^*_\mathsf{AD})$ as $n \rightarrow \infty$.
 Then, $(\mathsf{U}^*_\mathsf{DC}, \mathsf{U}^*_\mathsf{AD})$ is called a Stackelberg equilibrium of the game, if $\mathsf{U}^*_{\mathsf{DC}} \geq \mathsf{U}_{\mathsf{DC}}(\gdot, \reg)$, for any achievable pair $(\gdot, \reg)$.

 \end{remark}

 The objective is to characterize Stackelberg equilibrium of the game.

-\begin{remark} An alternative way to define the game is based on the Nash-style framework, where there is no distinction between the players.
-Within this framework, players simultaneously select their strategies at equilibrium, ensuring that each player's strategy is the optimal response to the strategies chosen by the other player.
-However, as mentioned before, in the game of coding, the leader-follower framework, known as the Stackelberg game, emerges as the natural and more suitable choice.
-This is because first the DC commits, thus reveals, its strategy by deploying a smart contract on the blockchain.
-The adversary then chooses its strategy in response to what has been revealed on the blockchain.
-In other words, the adversary maximizes its utility with respect to the committed strategy of the DC. \end{remark}
+\begin{remark} Using game theory to design secure systems and model the interplay between different players has been widely adopted in other areas \cite{han2010physical, saraydar2002efficient, wang2008distributed, bonneau2008non}.
+An alternative approach is to define the game in a Nash framework, where all players simultaneously select their strategies at equilibrium, with each player’s strategy being the optimal response to the strategies chosen by the others.
+However, in the game of coding, the leader-follower framework—known as the Stackelberg game—emerges as the natural and more suitable choice.
+In our setting, the DC first commits to its strategy by deploying a smart contract on the blockchain, thereby revealing its decision rule.
+The adversary then chooses its strategy in response to the DC’s committed strategy, effectively maximizing its utility with respect to that choice.